-The Center for Venture Research at the University of New Hampshire just released its report on angel funding activity for the first half of 2011.
+The Center for Venture Research at the University of New Hampshire just released its report on angel funding activity for the second half of last year.

 And the news is….good!

-During the first half of this year, angel investments totaled $8.9 billion, an increase of 4.7 percent over the same period in 2010.
+During the second half of the year, angel investments totaled $8.9 billion, an increase of 4.7 percent over the same period a year earlier.

 What does this mean in terms of number of companies funded by angels, and the number of angel investors?

-Well, the study estimated that 26,300 entrepreneurs received angel funding during the first half of 2011.
+Well, the study estimated that 26,300 entrepreneurs received angel funding during the second half of last year.
 And the number of angel investors who funded these companies: a whopping 124,900 individuals.

-I'm also hoping you realize that no person, firm, corporation, etc. has a list of these 124,900 angel investors.
-Such a list doesn't exist.
-Because these 124,900 angel investors who funded companies in the first half of 2011 is going to be mostly different than the approximate 124,900 angel investors who fund companies in the second half of 2011.
-The key is to go out and FIND these angel investors (which is easy to do if you know how to -- more on this below).
+I’m also hoping you realize that no person, firm, corporation, etc. has a list of these 124,900 angel investors.
+Such a list doesn’t exist.
+Because these 124,900 angel investors who funded companies in the second half of last year is going to be mostly different than the approximate 124,900 angel investors who fund companies in the second half of this year.
+The key is to go out and FIND these angel investors (which is easy to do if you know how to — more on this below).

 Ok, back to the data.

-The average deal size (i.e., the amount of funding received by the average entrepreneur raising angel funding in the first half of 2011), was $338,400.
+The average deal size (i.e., the amount of funding received by the average entrepreneur raising angel funding), was $338,400.

 Thirty-nine percent of the angel funding went to seed and start-up stage companies. (“seed” companies are generally companies at the idea or pre-proof of concept stage).